RetroPie/RetroPie-Docs/docs/Scraper.md

 Steven Selph's scraper is the simplest and best way of scraping roms (provided that the systems are supported.)
 It can be installed and used from the setup menu (menu 3)

 **Note that before you can use this scraper you have to exit EmulationStation by pressing f4 or quit from the start menu so that the gamelists are created properly.
-It may take some time for the xml files to build.**
+It may take some time for the xml files to build.
+This will also only work if your roms are located in the local roms folder and not on an external device.**

-then to access the setup script from the terminal you can type
+then to access the setup script from the terminal you can type **Note that if you are remotely running this script you must be logged in with pi otherwise it will confuse the scraper.**
 ```
 sudo /home/pi/RetroPie-Setup/retropie_setup.sh
 ```